Which two agencies fall under the jurisdiction of Homeland Security?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-In contrast, the other options present agencies that serve different functions and jurisdictions.
-The FBI (Federal Bureau of Investigation) and DEA (Drug Enforcement Administration) are under the Department of Justice, focusing on federal law enforcement and drug-related crimes, respectively.
-The NTSB (National Transportation Safety Board) and FEMA (Federal Emergency Management Agency) handle transportation safety and emergency management but do not fall under the DHS.
-The ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) and NSA (National Security Agency) operate under different government departments, with ATF focusing on regulating and investigating alcohol, tobacco, firearms, and explosives
+The other options include agencies that fall under different jurisdictions.
+For instance, the FBI (Federal Bureau of Investigation) and DEA (Drug Enforcement Administration) are primarily under the Department of Justice and focus on federal law enforcement and drug-related crimes, respectively.
+The NTSB (National Transportation Safety Board) investigates significant transportation accidents and is an independent federal agency, while FEMA (Federal Emergency Management Agency) responds to disasters but operates under the DHS umbrella along with other agencies.
+Lastly, the ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) operates under the Department of Justice, and the NSA (National Security Agency) is dedicated to signals intelligence and information assurance operations but does not

 Subscribe